algolia/algoliasearch-client-go/README.md

 Wait indexing
 -------------

+All write operations in Algolia are asynchronous by design.

+It means that when you add or update an object to your index, our servers will reply to your request with a `taskID` as soon as they understood the write operation.

+The actual insert and indexing will be done after replying to your code.

-All write operations return a `taskID` when the job is securely stored on our infrastructure but not when the job is published in your index.
-Even if it's extremely fast, you can easily ensure indexing is complete using the `waitTask` method on the `taskID` returned by a write operation.
+You can wait for a task to complete using the `waitTask` method on the `taskID` returned by a write operation.

 For example, to wait for indexing of a new object:
 ```go